 Former Home of South African Statesman Rumored To Be Haunted

-The farmstead of General Jan Smuts on the outskirts of Pretoria, is reputed to be one of the most haunted private homes in the country, according to Mr Mark Rose-Christie, raconteur and social scientist, who regularly takes brave visitors on a tour of haunted sites on his mystery ghost bus.
+The farmstead of General Jan Smuts on the outskirts of Pretoria, South Africa is reputed to be one of the most haunted private homes in the country, according to Mr. Mark Rose-Christie, raconteur and social scientist, who regularly takes brave visitors on a tour of haunted sites on his mystery ghost bus.

 Mark Rose-Christie introducing an apparition experienced by a journalist in the house.

 A Brief Biography of General Jan Smuts